SimonMaracine/Rain-Net/README.md

 It is a bare-bones networking library for use in any type of game that requires communication with a server over the reliable and connection-oriented **TCP** protocol.

 It is used to build both the client and the server side.
+Check out the header files for some documentation.

+It requires `C++ 17`.
+I tested it on `GCC 13` and `MSVC 19.36`.

 If you use CMake in your project, then that's good!
 It's best to add this repository as a submodule: